Boolean263/powershell-profile/Modules/README.md.txt

 of `$HOME\Documents\PowerShell`, PowerShell would automatically load `Modules\EnvPaths\EnvPaths.psm1` but *not* `Modules\EnvPaths.psm1`; I had import the ltter manually using `Import-Module`.

+To see all modules that are availale in `$Env:PSModulePath`, use this command:

+    Get-Module -ListAvailable

+# Future Durdling

 For my own helper modules, it seems a bit much to have a separate directory *and* file for each one.
 In the future I'll probbly create a `Modules\Boolean263\Boolean263.psm1` which imports other `.psm1` files that exist in its directory.